leonstafford/coding-test-advertising-settings/README.md

 Running `wp-env start` surfaced an error from bulk-rewriting.
 Fixing that shows the plugin installed and activated (but not doing anything yet).
 Deactivating and activating via WP admin surfaces an issue with dbDelta/SQL query, with a bunch of `\n`'s in it.
 So, I know where that's come from - adjusting older manually formed queries with `$wpdb->prepare()`'s and not handling the newlines correctly.
 Fixing now.

+PHPUnit and ode quality tools running without issue now, but no assertions with one placeholder unit test.
+Going to add Pest to the mix and get first red-green test.
+Previous issue with MySQL query fixed by adjusting string formatting.